 WHO WE ARE, AND WHAT WE DO

-At the core of our strategy is the belief that the only way to ensure elephants and their habitats are protected forever is to ensure they generate value for people – regionally, nationally and internationally.
+At the core of its strategy is the belief that the only way to ensure elephants and their habitats are protected forever is to ensure they generate value for people – regionally, nationally and internationally.
 We believe that once you create and demonstrate the value of wildlife then elephants and their habitats, and all the other species that share those landscapes, will be protected forever.

 You can use this quote to highlight Space for Giants' realistic and pragmatic approach: